MarcinOrlowski/laravel-api-response-builder/README.md

 ## Usage examples ##

+The following assumes package is properly installed and enabled.
+These steps are described in details later, so keep reading.

 #### Success ####

 To report success from your API, just conclude your Controller method with simple: